Italian Prime Minister Giuseppe Conte to resign after coalition partner pulls backing

 Breaking News Emails

-Italian Prime Minister Giuseppe Conte has said he will resign because his right-wing coalition partner, the anti-immigration League party, led by Interior Minister Matteo Salvini, has decided to yank its support for the populist government.
+Italian Prime Minister Giuseppe Conte announced he will resign Tuesday because his right-wing coalition partner, the anti-immigration League party, led by Interior Minister Matteo Salvini, has decided to yank its support for the populist government.

-The fate of the government now rests in the hands of Italian President Sergio Mattarella.
+The fate of the government now rests in the hands of President Sergio Mattarella.

-Conte told the Italian parliament of his plans on Tuesday afternoon and he will officially inform Mattarella of his decision later on.
+Conte told the Italian Parliament of his plans on Tuesday afternoon, and he will officially inform Mattarella of his decision later in the day.

-Failing that, Mattarella could dissolve parliament, setting the stage for a new general election as early as October.
+Failing that, Mattarella could dissolve Parliament, setting the stage for a general election as early as October.

 Earlier this month, Salvini brought his government to the brink of collapse by calling for an early election that could see the country lurch toward the far-right.